robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 For example, the Dalai Lama interviewed about abortion said that he is against this practice but he also highlighted that it is a personal choice.
 When a future mother genuinely thinks that it is better to do a wrong thing today than causing sufference and long-lasting distress to the future born or something alike, then being an self-aware meditated choice can be acceptable.

 Under this point of view Buddhism is not constraining dogmatic religion but more an ethic and spiritual path for self-growing, self-awareness and achieving illumination.
-Including that has not a strict dogmatic description of god, can be complementary to other religions.
+Including that it has not a strict dogmatic description of god, can be complementary to other religions.

 There are people who are buddhist-christians or buddhist-islamic, but it is a bit rare.
 Because those who feel that Buddhism is the right path, usually are not very confident to mix it with more dogmatic indoctrinating faith.
 But the viceversa can work.